fleetdm/fleet/handbook/product/README.md

 ### Review

 * Move the issue into the "Ready for review" column.
-The drafted changes that correspond to each issue in this column will be reviewed during the recurring product huddle meeting.
+Schedule a design review to review the design.

-* During the product huddle meeting, record any feedback on the drafted changes.
+* During the product huddle meeting, record and address any feedback on the draft.

 ### Deliver